Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/07-workload.md

 ### Creating Public IP address for your Application Gateway

 1. Find your application gateway in your landing zone resource group and click on it.
-By default is has the name *lzappgw*.
+By default it should be in the spoke or landingzone resource group.

 2. Click on the *Frontend public IP address*